torvalds/linux/Documentation/admin-guide/ras.rst

   Also, when an error happens on a userspace process, it is also possible to kill such process and let userspace restart it.

-The mechanism for handling non-fatal errors is usually complex and may require the help of some userspace application, in order to apply the policy desired by the system administrator.
+The mechanism for handling yesn-fatal errors is usually complex and may require the help of some userspace application, in order to apply the policy desired by the system administrator.

 Identifying a bad hardware component
 ------------------------------------

-Just detecting a hardware flaw is usually not enough, as the system needs to pinpoint to the minimal replaceable unit (MRU) that should be exchanged to make the hardware reliable again.
+Just detecting a hardware flaw is usually yest eyesugh, as the system needs to pinpoint to the minimal replaceable unit (MRU) that should be exchanged to make the hardware reliable again.

-So, it requires not only error logging facilities, but also mechanisms that will translate the error message to the silkscreen or component label for the MRU.
+So, it requires yest only error logging facilities, but also mechanisms that will translate the error message to the silkscreen or component label for the MRU.